Back

 During the growing season, the busy stretches come 2-3 months at a time, then slow down, then pick back up.
 The most intense stretch is detasseling — 7 days a week for 3 to 4 weeks during the summer.
 You'll spend a lot of time outside walking cornfields in the heat, working with local farmers.
 If you don't enjoy being outdoors in summer weather, this role won't be a fit.

 During conditioning season (September through March), the work shifts indoors to the production floor.
 You'll be on your feet most of the day in a dusty environment with seed and pollen exposure.
+The line runs hard with overtime hours available.
 PPE is provided, but strong dust or pollen sensitivities aren't a fit for this role.
-The conditioning season runs hard, with overtime hours available.

 A company vehicle is provided seasonally for employees who have shown strong work over time.
 It's earned, not handed out on day one.